Dozens killed and injured in suicide attack at Afghan protest

-KABUL (Reuters) - A suicide bomber in Afghanistan killed at least 32 people and wounded more than 120 others at a demonstration on Tuesday on the highway between the eastern city of Jalalabad and the main border crossing into neighboring Pakistan, officials said.
+KABUL (Reuters) - A suicide bomber in Afghanistan killed at least 32 people and wounded more than 120 at a demonstration on Tuesday on the highway between the eastern city of Jalalabad and the main border crossing into neighboring Pakistan, officials said.

-Officials and elders said Tuesday’s attack targeted a gathering to protest against a police commander, adding that hundreds of people were present when the blast happened.
+Officials and elders said Tuesday’s attack targeted a gathering to protest against a police commander.

-The blast dispersed the crowd, but more people gathered after the explosion to continue the protest.
+The blast scattered the crowd numbering hundreds of people, but more gathered after the explosion to continue the protest.
 The details of the complaint against the police chief were not immediately clear.

-The blast, less than a week after a suicide attack killed more than 20 people in the capital, Kabul, came as violence has flared across the nation, with heavy fighting in northern provinces.
+The bombing, less than a week after a suicide attack killed more than 20 people in the capital Kabul, took place as violence has flared across the nation, with heavy fighting in northern provinces.

-Officials have warned violence is likely to intensify ahead of parliamentary elections next month and a presidential election in April.
+Officials have said violence is likely to intensify before parliamentary elections next month and a presidential election in April.

 There was no immediate claim of responsibility for Tuesday’s attack.
-The Taliban issued a statement denying involvement.
+The Taliban denied involvement.

-Attaullah Khogyani, spokesman for the governor of Nangarhar, said 32 people were dead and 128 were wounded in the blast.

-Local officials said bodies and wounded men were rushed to private and government hospitals.

-Another official Sohrab Qaderi, a member of the Nangarhar provincial council, said at least 56 bodies were taken to hospital, with 43 more wounded.
+Attaullah Khogyani, spokesman for the governor of Nangarhar, said 32 people were dead and 128 were wounded in the blast but Sohrab Qaderi, a member of the Nangarhar provincial council, said at least 56 bodies were taken to hospital, with 43 more wounded.
 That higher death toll was not confirmed.

-Qaderi said rescue efforts were being hampered by reports of another suicide bomber in the area, making police and emergency services cautious about approaching the scene.
+“I feel profound indignation at this latest wave of attacks deliberately targeting civilians,” said Tadamichi Yamamoto, the senior United Nations official in Afghanistan in a statement.
+“The planners must face justice.”

 The escalating violence has dampened hopes of peace talks to end Afghanistan’s 17-year conflict but two Taliban officials on Tuesday told Reuters the movement was preparing for another meeting with U.S. officials following one in July.